novak-99/cpplex/README.md

 ### Functions in Cpplex

 Various functions in cpplex, including the derivative, integral, and continuous entropy functions, require you to use functions of complex inputs.
-Here's how cpplex handles them.
+Here is how cpplex handles them.

 You can either create complex functions by using lambdas or C++ functions: